 Students will begin by collecting observational data and performing simple experiments, building the knowledge and skills necessary to plan an authentic riparian restoration project.

-In the first three lessons, they learn about salmon life-history and habitat requirements, tour their school’s watershed, and test how trees affect soil erosion.
+In the first three lessons, they learn about salmon life history and habitat requirements, tour their school’s watershed, and test how trees affect soil erosion.

 Then, students progress to designing and conducting their own controlled scientific investigations in ecology.

-Not only will they plan and implement a stream restoration project, their work will also include an experimental component, helping them to better understand scientific processes.
+Not only will they plan and implement a stream restoration project, but their work will also include an experimental component, helping them to better understand scientific processes.

 In the final two lessons, students communicate their learning by creating interpretive signs for their restoration site, plus improve analytical skills by using and creating keys for local plants and bugs.